hotrodorm/hotrod/hotrod-project/docs/docs-5/crud/README.md

 #### Composite Primary Keys

-The parameter(s) in the call corresponds to the list of primary key values.
-If the table has a composite primary key, then multiple parameters are added.
-The parameter types will correspond to the specific app types for the columns according to the Type Resolution Mechanics.
+The parameter(s) in the call correspond to the list of primary key values.
+If the table has a composite primary key, multiple parameters will be included.
+The parameter types will align with the specific application types for the columns, as defined by the Type Resolution Mechanics.

-If the table has a composite key with three columns (VARCHAR, DATE, INTEGER) this method could look like:
+For example, for a table with a composite key consisting of three columns (VARCHAR, DATE, INTEGER), this method can be used as follows:

 ```java
 Payment p = this.paymentDAO.select("INT", LocalDate.of(2025, 10, 23), 7);